google/WebFundamentals/src/content/en/updates/2018/12/badging-api.md

 needs and that we’re not missing any key scenarios.

 <aside class="key-point">
-  <b>We need your help!</b> - Will the current design (allowing any integer
+  <b>We need your help!</b> - Will the current design
-  that *in Chrome* gets displayed as 1–99 or 99+, or no value that *in Chrome* gets displayed as a white dot/flag) meet your needs?
-If it won’t, please file an issue in the <a href="https://github.com/WICG/badging/issues">
+  (allowing either an integer or a flag value) meet your needs?
+  If it won’t, please file an issue in the
+  <a href="https://github.com/WICG/badging/issues">WICG/badging repo</a>
-  WICG/badging repo</a> and provide as much detail as you can.
+  and provide as much detail as you can.
 In addition, there are a number of <a href="https://github.com/WICG/badging/blob/master/choices.md">
   open questions</a> that are still being discussed, and we’d be interested to hear your feedback.